oskariorg/oskari-docs/md/documentation/backend/installing-wfst.md

 Extends Oskari functionality to support editing of wfs layer features and feature geometries.

-Available in Oskari 1.36.0 and up.
+Available in Oskari 1.36 or above.

 ## Prerequisites

-These uses jetty-8.1.16-oskari version
+These instructions are based on  jetty-8.1.16-oskari package.

 ### Front-end

-This bundle needs new Oskari version (jetty-8.1.16-oskari or above)
+This bundle needs Oskari version 1.36 or above

 ### Back-end

+This functionality needs Oskari version 1.36 or above  (oskari-map.war and transport.war)

 ##### Database